camunda-consulting/showroom-customer-onboarding/README.md

 # Camunda Cloud Showcase

 The 'camunda-cloud' branch of this repository contains a version of the showcase project that works with Camunda Cloud.

-Note: You will need to download the zeebe-dmn-worker community extension and configure it with your Camunda Cloud credentials in order to get the DMN evaluation portion of your deployed process working.

-You can find the dmn worker repository and its setup instructions HERE.
-Once you have set up the zeebe-dmn-worker, you can follow the instructions below to get the showcase up and running.
+Any instructions or documentation you read below this point are exclusively related to Camunda Cloud.
 # Instructions

 1) If you do not have your own Camunda Cloud account and cluster, you will need to create both.
 Reference the [Camunda Cloud Getting Started Guide](https://camunda.com/blog/2019/09/getting-started-camunda-cloud/) for further instructions.